ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

     return templates.TemplateResponse("spa.j2", context)
 ```

-Shown below is what the `spa.j2` looks like.
+Shown below is what the template `spa.j2` looks like.

 ```jinja
 <!DOCTYPE html>